shelepuginivan/hakutest/website/docs/web/test-page.md

 Where:

--   `local-ip-of-your-device` - The local IP address of the device running the Hakutest server.
+-   `local-ip-of-your-device` &mdash; The local IP address of the device running the Hakutest server.
--   `port` - The port on which server is listening (see [Server configuration](/docs/configuration/server#port)).
+-   `port` &mdash; The port on which server is listening (see [Server configuration](/docs/configuration/server#port)).
--   `name-of-the-test-file` - Filename of the test you want to access.
+-   `name-of-the-test-file` &mdash; Filename of the test you want to access.
 The test file should be placed in the tests directory (see [General configuration](/docs/configuration/general#tests_directory)).

 :::tip